Lymah123/Hactoberfest2023/README.md

 Repo for my Hactoberfest 2023 journey.

-Oct 1: I worked on the algorithm contribution
+Oct 1: I worked on the algorithm contribution.

 Oct 2: I modified a section at Open-Sauced Docs.
 I searched for more projects under Hactoberfest 2023